ibm-cloud-docs/containers/ubuntu-migrate.md

 1. Update each worker node in the worker pool.

-    Make sure you have enough worker nodes to support your workload while you update or replace the relevant worker nodes.
+    Make sure that you have enough worker nodes to support your workload while you update or replace the relevant worker nodes.
 For more information, see [Updating VPC worker nodes](/docs/containers?topic=containers-update&interface=ui#vpc_worker_node) or [Updating classic worker nodes](/docs/containers?topic=containers-update&interface=ui#worker_node).
     {: tip}

     **Classic worker nodes.**